Skip to main content

 American-Scandinavian Foundation (ASF) Fellowships for Study in USA

-Applicant must be a citizen of Denmark, Finland, Iceland, Norway or Sweden.
-Purpose of award is to encourage advanced study and research and increase understanding between the U.S. and Scandinavia.
-Contact the ASF's cooperating organizations for specific information regarding eligibility, award size and application deadlines.
-See Web site for ASF for organization links.
+Eligibility Requirements: Applicant must be a citizen of Denmark, Finland, Iceland, Norway or Sweden.
+The award aims to encourage advanced study and research and increase understanding between the U.S. and Scandinavia.
+Please contact the ASF’s cooperating organizations for specific information regarding eligibility, award size and application deadlines.
+Please visit the website linked below for more information.

 Contact: